Shawn-the-star/Stonks/README.md

 END
 ```

-## Stuff I want to add

-- continue, break and return

 ## Things I didnt add and I wont in the future

  > LET, CONST, Comments, Dictionaries and More inbuilt functions